nbaek/EconOfPrivacy/README.md

 # Files in the folder
 *BufferStockEGM.py* contains code for the solution of a consumption/savings model.

+*BFClass.py* contains the class for parameter values for the model.
+In order to change the parameters, start here.

 *GE_model.py* contains the code for solving the general equilibrium model.

 *FigModule.py* contains a local module holding functions for solving and plotting both the consumption/savings model and the General Equilibrium model.